marcomag89/Graphene/README.md

 ##Creating Graphene project##
 1. Download Graphene as ZIP file and extract content into your project root.
-2. If you running apache server, change filename of htaccess.txt to .htaccess
+2. If you running apache server, change filename of htaccess.txt to .htaccess.
+3. Edit configuration file.
+4. Check if you are ready to go on ~yourProject.address~</b>/_system/status<b> on your browser.
+5. Enjoy creating your first module!

 ##Configuration##
 Open "Graphene/configs" folder and edit "settings.xml" file